Southern Islands by Private Jet

 7 Days By Private Jet

 Return to the skies in magnificent fashion aboard our private plane.
-In a group of just 35, unearth the remote enclaves of our southern islands, where artisan food and wine producers of the moment take centre stage alongside some of our favourite residences.
+In a group of just 35, unearth the remote enclaves of our southern islands, where artisan food and wine producers of the moment take centre stage.
 Covering this much ground in a week wouldn’t be possible any other way.

 Forgo the formalities of commercial air travel as we flit between the southern islands of Australia aboard our business class, privately chartered jet.
 Normally seating 46 passengers, our BAE-146 Jet will be reserved for just 35 guests.
 Enjoy expedited airport arrangements, direct flights and a level of service befitting a Captain’s Choice journey.